Two Great Recipes and an Awesome New Ingredient!

-I recently gave a lecture in St. George, Utah, and in three other Nevada and Cali cities.
-In St. George, we stayed with my longtime friends, vegan raw foodists Denley and Jan, whose kitchen and fridge contents always inspire me.
+I recently gave a lecture in St. George, Utah and stayed with my longtime friends, vegan raw foodists Denley and Jan, whose kitchen and fridge contents always inspire me.

 Denley was raised on sodas and Twinkies, and eventually he was so ill that he discovered that he could recover his health ONLY when he eats vegan and virtually 100% raw.
 They have raised their six children on a plant-based diet.
 They made that shift when their twin daughters were born with cystic fibrosis.
 Now both are mothers of 6 and 7 children and are healthy vegans even though most with CF don’t live past 25.

-She made us a fabulous dinner when we pulled into town, and Kristin and I couldn’t stop eating apples dipped in the fruit dip, recipe below, that tastes like marshmallow cream.
-But it’s all raw, with no sugar, guilt free!
+Jan made us a fabulous dinner when we pulled into town, and Kristin and I couldn’t stop eating apples with her fruit dip.
+It tastes like marshmallow cream, but it’s all raw with no sugar, so it’s guilt free!
 (I can eat it without having to pay Matthew $10,000—we’re both going strong, by the way, after 3.5 months.
 Easy!)

-Here’s the recipe I’ve adapted from Jan’s—she keeps a jar of Irish Moss gel in her fridge, which is a whole-food thickener, gel, and emulsifier.
-It’s the raw, nutritious form of “carageenan” that you’ve seen in ice cream, etc., You can get it on Amazon and many other places online or possibly in your health food store.
-Buy unbleached “Carageen” raw Irish Moss so you’ll get the sun-dried rather than bleached product.
+Denley and Jan keep a jar of Irish Moss gel in their fridge, which is a whole-food thickener, gel, and emulsifier.
+It’s the raw, nutritious form of carageenan that you’ve seen in ice cream, etc. You can get it on Amazon and many other places online or possibly in your health food store.
+Buy unbleached Carageen Raw Irish Moss so you’ll get the sun-dried rather than bleached product.
 The Irish eat it with potatoes and cabbage!

 In addition to its function, it’s a nearly flavorless seaweed that, like other algaes, is an excellent source of iodine, minerals, A and B vitamins, and protein.
 It is soothing to mucous membranes and thus may help with indigestion, constipation, and skin conditions.
 Some use it in water to ease coughing associated with colds, bronchitis, and pneumonia.